fsist/future-streams/README.md

 produce them.
 Of course, the queue is unbounded, so if you don't consume the elements quickly enough, you will run out of memory.

-If you have a producer that does support back-pressure and expects to call an `enqueue(t): Future[Unit]` method, you can use a `BoundedAsyncQueue` instead.
+If you want to interface with other code that supports using Futures to express back-pressure, you can use `Source.pusher` and `Sink.puller`.

 ### State machines